 Warm Epsom Salt Soaks

-Indulging in warm soaks with Epsom salts, abundant in magnesium sulfate, offers a comforting relief from bunion discomfort.
+Indulging in warm soaks with Epsom salts, abundant in magnesium sulphate, offers a comforting relief from bunion discomfort.
 This age-old mineral is lauded for its therapeutic qualities, notably pain alleviation.
 Immersing your feet in a warm Epsom salt solution for 10 to 20 minutes lets your skin absorb the minerals, aiding in muscle relaxation and inflammation reduction."

 Considering Ice Packs